This page is a printable version of: https://www.haveringccg.nhs.uk/Get-involved/holding-providers-to-account.htm

 When providers want to make a change to a service, they should let the commissioners know.
 We then ask about their plans to involve patients in their changes and either get involved as commissioners where appropriate, or ask to see the engagement work and findings before any decisions are made.

-Our Quality and Safeguarding Team will be informed of any changes through quality review meetings with providers.
+Our Quality and Safeguarding Team will be informed of any changes through Clinical Quality Review Meetings (CQRM) with providers.
 We work closely with them to make sure the CCG is asking the right questions, focusing most on those people who will find it hardest to access our services, making sure this feedback is used to improve the service or outcome.

 We meet regularly with our Havering Patient Engagement Forum (PEF) and the Joint PEF which also includes Redbridge and Barking and Dagenham patients.